 Easy and effective!
 You can use lots of different types of fabric, and even combine materials if you choose.
 To make this even cheaper, you could sew both ends of your fabric braid together (but then I did promise no sewing!).

-This one suits just about anyone, and is also a great way to do your bit for environment by cutting down on the amount of plastic shopping bags you use.
+This quick tutorial suits just about anyone.
+These reusable bags are a perfect way to do your bit for environment by cutting down on the amount of plastic shopping bags you use.
+Don’t worry there is no sewing machine needed for this t-shirt bag!

 You will need: